tegraoss/tegra-informativo-generator/README.md

     2. Then select the element you want to edit. e.g: *Select image*
     3. Enter the new data to the element. e.g: *Choose a file in the pop-up windows and, then press 'upload me!'*
     4. After editing the section press the *'save'* button
-  - *When finished:* Just copy the content of the web page and paste inside the e-mail body.
+  - *When finished:* Just copy the content of the web page and paste in the e-mail body.